Templates - Users (Inquiries and Complaints)

 Static or buzzing heard while using the system

-Static when using a neckloop with an FM system
+Static when using a neckloop with an FM/RF system

 Assistive listening system not working